-My favorite lemon curd recipes
+My favorite lemon curd recipe

 I have yet to share a lemon curd recipe with you because I was waiting for THE ONE.
 The one with the perfect balance between sweet and tart.
-And the one that is practically no fail.
+And the one that is practically no-fail.

 Just like my pineapple curd, this lemon curd gets cooked directly in the pot.
 This makes the process super easy.

 It’s so simple and is guaranteed to be a win for all your dessert needs.
 Heck, it’s even great as a spread on toast, English muffins, or bagels.
 Lemon curd for breakfast?
 I’ll take it!